-In the previous sections, we proved global existence of classical solutions using the homogeneous and the non-homogeneous Sobolev spaces.
-In both settings, the smallness of $a(t,x)$ played an essential role.
-That is why we want to investigate the question of what happens to the solutions if we drop the smallness assumption on $a(t,x)$.
+In the previous sections, \ref{subsec:homogeneous} and \ref{sec:glob-exist-bootstr}, we proved the global existence (and uniqueness) of classical solutions in the Sobolev spaces $H^m$.
+It is important to emphasize, that the smallness of $a(t,x)$ played an essential role in the proof.
+That is why we want to drop to the smallness assumption on $a(t,x)$ and investigate its consequence.
+Our main result can be stated as follows.

-Our main result concerns the solution in the nonhomogeneous spaces $H^m$. \begin{thm}[Blowup in finite time of solutions in the non-homogeneous spaces] Let $u$ be the solution to the Cauchy problem \eqref{eq:wave:1}--\eqref{eq:wave:2} in the interval $[0,T)$, where $0<T\leq \infty$ and $\widehat a_0(t)$ denotes the zero coefficient of $a(t,x)$, for which we assume the following condition
+\begin{thm}[Blowup in finite time] Let $u$ be the solution to the Cauchy problem \eqref{eq:wave:1}--\eqref{eq:wave:2} in the interval $[0,T)$, where $0<T\leq \infty$ and assume the following conditions: